stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The Publish button is selected.](media/vs-publish-function3.png "Publish")

-8. Using a new tab or instance of your browser, navigate to the Azure portal, <http://portal.azure.com>.
+8. Using a new tab or instance of your browser, navigate to the [Azure portal](https://portal.azure.com).

 9. Open the **hands-on-lab-SUFFIX** resource group, then select the **TollBoothFunctions** Azure Function App, to which you just published.